Volunteer Overview

 VOLUNTEER ROLES

 Volunteers can participate in a number of ways, such as greeter, laundry, cat and dog kennel cleaning, dog walking/exercise, various types and levels of enrichment which are incorporated into most animal care roles and fostering.
-Once the orientation series is complete, volunteers are encouraged to join the private volunteer page for announcements, and current openings.
+Once the orientation is complete, volunteers are encouraged to join the private volunteer page for announcements, and current openings.
 This is also a great option for volunteers who are unable to make a time commitment at the shelter.
 We frequently post per diem assignments such as errands, transports, events, and projects.
 For descriptions of each role, please visit the Volunteer Roles page.
+TJO is especially in need of kennel cleaning volunteers.

 Hours available for volunteer shifts range between 8 am and 4 pm.
 There are no evening hours.
 Most shifts last from 1.5 to 2 hours, but some roles last longer, up to 3 or 4 hours.